Project Silvia's Girlfriend Part 1: Engine and Stuff

 The project started in 2006, when my girlfriend, Sarah, wanted a Silvia of her own.
 As a daily driven track car, she wanted the versatility of a hatchback, the under-the-radar style and color of an adult's car, and working air conditioning.
 This would end up making her car substantially different from mine.

-This car showed up on Craigslist with an S14 SR20DET already installed.
+showed up on Craigslist with an S14 SR20DET already installed.
 In fact, the seller said he had built the car after reading my original Project Silvia series in Sport Compact Car, and claimed to have followed my advice throughout the build.
 Really, he had used the same radiator, fans and boost controller as I had, but otherwise seemed to have completely missed the point.
 Sadly, he overheated the car while sitting in traffic and the engine had no compression when we bought it.

 Not owning a trailer, we pushed the car down the street and called AAA to get it home.
 After digging into the engine, we learned just how bad that overheating had been.
 The coils (SR20DETs have coil-on-plug ignition) were melted into the head and the knock sensor had liquified and dripped down to the oil pan flange!
 This would be a great place for a picture of those melted parts…